Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Discussions

 There is a long unsolved conjecture, called the \emph{Hadamard conjecture}\cite{HadamardConjSurvey-04Tressler}.
 One of the equivalent statements for this conjecture is as follows: \begin{conjecture}[Hadamard conjecture\cite{HadamardConjSurvey-04Tressler}] For any positive integer $v \equiv 3 \mod 4$, there is a symmetric block design with $k=(v-1)/2$ and $\lambda=(v-3)/4$. \end{conjecture}

-Remarkably, this conjecture is directly related to the existence of an optimal block design scheme at high privacy regime ($\epsilon \approx 0$) for any input data size $v$ with communication cost at most one bit larger than the input data size.
+Remarkably, this conjecture is directly related to the existence of an exactly optimal block design scheme at high privacy regime ($\epsilon \approx 0$) for any input data size $v$ with communication cost at most one bit larger than the input data size.
 Specifically, the implication of Hadamard conjecture is as follows: \begin{proposition} Suppose that the Hadamard conjecture is true.
-Then, for any $v \geq 2$, the following statements hold: \begin{enumerate} \item If $v \equiv 3 \mod 4$ and $\epsilon \leq \frac{1}{2}\log \frac{(v+1)(v+3)}{(v-1)(v-3)}$, there is a symmetric block design scheme which achieves both the minimax risk (in both the asymptotic and the non-asymptotic unbiased settings) and the minimum communication cost of $b=v$. \item If $v \equiv 1 \mod 4$ and $\epsilon \leq \frac{1}{2}\log \frac{(v+1)(v+3)}{(v-1)(v-3)}$, there is a block design scheme which achieves the minimax risk and the communication cost of $b=2v$. \item If $v$ is even and $\epsilon \leq \frac{1}{2}\log \frac{v+2}{v-2}$, there is a block design scheme which achieves the minimax risk and the communication cost of $b=2v-2$. \end{enumerate}
+Then, for any $v \geq 2$, the following statements hold: \begin{enumerate} \item If $v \equiv 3 \mod 4$ and $\epsilon \leq \frac{1}{2}\log \frac{(v+1)(v+3)}{(v-1)(v-3)}$, there is a symmetric block design scheme which is both exactly optimal and achieving the minimum communication cost of $b=v$. \item If $v \equiv 1 \mod 4$ and $\epsilon \leq \frac{1}{2}\log \frac{(v+1)(v+3)}{(v-1)(v-3)}$, there is a block design scheme which is exactly optimal and having the communication cost of $b=2v$. \item If $v$ is even and $\epsilon \leq \frac{1}{2}\log \frac{v+2}{v-2}$, there is a block design scheme which is exactly optimal and having the communication cost of $b=2v-2$. \end{enumerate}

 \end{proposition}

 \begin{IEEEproof} First, when $v$ is odd, we construct a block design scheme with $k=(v-1)/2$.
 Note that for such $k$, we have